helloitsxinyi/helloitsxinyi/README.md

 - 👩🏻‍💻  Graduate Student at the National University of Singapore, pursuing Systems Analysis
 - :computer: Tools & Technologies: Java, Python, JavaScript, TypeScript, ReactJS, Redux, Angular, Firebase, Express.js, Node.js, Mongoose ODM, Spring
-- :email: Find me at https://www.linkedin.com/in/xinyitay/ :)
+- :globe_with_meridians: Find me at https://www.linkedin.com/in/xinyitay/ :)

 <!--
 **xinyitay/xinyitay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.